Taranaki Arts Trail.

 The year in review

-It has been a very interesting year for the studio gallery as we gradually move our lives back into slightly more familiar patterns of functioning and the borders become incrementally more open to two way movements of people.
+It has been a very interesting year for the studio gallery as we gradually move our lives back into slightly more familiar patterns of functioning and the borders became incrementally more open to two way movements of people.
 Fortunately for us our weather has not been disastrous but just a bit wonky at this stage so our infrastructure has not been exposed to catastrophic failure.
 In fact I consider here in Ōpunakē we have been very very lucky!

 We are very excited to have received this award again.
 Hopefully it will spread the word about the work we are doing to grow the ecosystem of fibre art in New Zealand.
 Now our borders are reopened and people are braving the world of air travel again we are starting to see focus travel happening, including that of fibreaholics – our favourites!!!!